Marlon Blue

-Marlon Blue Babic (born 19 May 1988) is an Austrian-English raised actor and model.
+Marlon Blue Babic (born 19 May 1988) is an Austrian-born English actor and model.
 He has appeared in films such as Lion, The Royals, Episodes, Fury and Goitaca.

 Early life

 Marlon Blue was born in Vienna, Austria.

 Career

 Blue worked part-time as a craftsman in London when discovered by Ford Models and AD Model Management in Perth, Australia.
 He has modelled for brands such as Gareth Pugh, Chanel, Max Mara, GANT, Armani, Gucci, Marc Stone and Diesel.
 After several years on the runway he began studying at BAW's Studio in Paris and at Stella Adler`s Studio in New York City.

 He participated in a poetic short film, created by Joseph Bleu and Fabien Montique, in memory of Marguerite Duras, released through the site frillr.com and later released a series of drawings through the book Lucielos.

 2014, he received his first role in David Ayer`s Fury followed by appearances in TV series The Royals, Episodes and TV commercial Coco Mademoiselle directed by Joe Wright for Chanel French perfume.